dessn/Pippin/README.md

 }
 ```

-## Contributing to Pippin
+## Issues and Contributing to Pippin

-Contributing to Pippin is easy.
+Contributing to Pippin or raising issues is easy.
 Here are some ways you can do it, in order of preference:

 1. Submit an [issue on Github](https://github.com/samreay/Pippin), and then submit a pull request to fix that issue.
 2. Submit an [issue on Github](https://github.com/samreay/Pippin), and then wait until I have time to look at it.
 Hopefully thats quickly, but no guarantees.